-At St. Monica's we believe that bad behaviour does not automatically mean a bad child.
+At St. Monica's we believe that poor behaviour does not automatically mean a bad child.
 We address the unacceptable behaviour and not the child, so that self-esteem is neither lowered nor raised by the attention that the behaviour demands.
-The staff at our school considers the following to be the most serious acts of inappropriate behavior:
+The staff at our school considers the following to be the most serious acts of inappropriate behaviour:

-- Swearing.
+- Swearing;

-- Physical violence.
+- Physical violence;

-- Negative body language.
+- Negative body language;

-- Going out-of-bounds without permission, e.g. leaving the classroom.
+- Going out-of-bounds without permission, e.g. leaving the classroom;

-- Discrimination.
+- Discrimination:

 - Bullying please refer to the Anti-Bullying Policy.